yeshua453/website/docs/controls/appbar.md

 ### `toolbar_height`

 Defines the height of the toolbar component of an AppBar.
-By default, the value of toolbarHeight is `56.0`.
+By default, the value of `toolbar_height` is `56.0`.

 ### `color`